 The choice of a suitable level of user behavior monitoring depends on the use cases a company needs to cover.
 Ekran System is equipped with a vast toolset for insider threat detection:

-- comprehensive user session recording and activity monitoring software
+- comprehensive user session recording and staff monitoring software

 - identity and access management